ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 1. Select the Applications tab
 2. Click Create application registration and then SAML 2.0
 3. Add the name
-4. Click Add allow up-party and click login, to let the user login with test users in the track
+4. Click Add allow authentication method and click login, to let the user login with test users in the track
 5. Download the Context Handler RP metadata where you can find endpoints and the certificate to trust.
    Test metadata: `https://n2adgangsstyring.eksterntest-stoettesystemerne.dk/runtime/saml2auth/metadata.idp`
    The certificate is base64 encoded and can be converted into a certificate .cer file with the [Foxids certificate tool](https://www.foxids.com/tools/Certificate).